fhsinchy/the-docker-handbook/composing-projects-using-docker-compose.md

 ## Compose Basics

 Go the directory where you've cloned the repository that came with this article.
 Go inside the `notes-api/api` directory and create a `Dockerfile.dev` file.
-Put following code in it:
+Put the following code in it:

 ```text
 # stage one